matebalint1/snort_src/README.md

 Compile times can be cut by using the command `$ make -j $(nproc)` instead of `$ make` to use all available threads.

 At this point Snort 3 version 3.0.3-5 should be installed.
 Type `$ /usr/local/bin/snort -V` to verify.

+Alternatively, up-to-date dependencies and Snort 3 library at the time of writing this guide can be found at https://github.com/matebalint1/snort_src/tree/master/dependencies and https://iai-vcs.iai.kit.edu/usjsb/snort3.
+Installing Git LFS is neccessary to fetch the dependencies folder.

 Snort 3 plugin
 -------------